franleplant/nosleepjavascript-blog/content/blog/intro-to-gamedev/index.md

 ### Updating the world with `delta`

-As mentioned before, the `delta` parameter that we are getting from the ticker is and passing on to our `Update()` method contains, in miliseconds, how much time passed between the previous frame and this one.
+As mentioned before, the `delta` parameter that we are getting from the ticker and passing on to our `Update()` method contains, in miliseconds, how much time passed between the previous frame and this one.
 Why is that value useful to us?
 Well, if we don't know how much time passed between one frame and the next one, we can't proportionally simulate the world.
 Usually, if we fix the framerate, we can simulate for a specific amount of frametime (so, if we want our game to run at 60 FPS, we would divide 1000 ms by 60 frames, which gives us 16.6 ms/frame), but in reality we can't rely on that being the real time that passed between two frames (there is a lot of variance introduced by the OS, the browser, the user, etc.).

 This way, if we want a value to increase by a rate of `X per second` depending on how much time passed, we need to adjust for how much time passed in the frame.
 If half a second passed between a frame and the next one, the amount by which we increase would be equal to `0.5 seconds` times `X per second`.
 This is the pattern that we will use to increment values that are tied to time (for example: user score, player speed, etc.).